AliJazib4/Task2_Nextjs/README.md

 # Task2_Nextjs
-Here is secon task of nextjs
+Here is second task of nextjs